Open a PDF version to print this topic

 Medical complications

 A problem can happen because their digestive system is not fully developed.
 A condition called necrotising enterocolitis (nek-ro-ti-zing en-tear-o-kol-i-tis) can badly damage the lining of their intestines.
-The best way to protect premature babies from this is to feed them breast milk.
+The best way to protect premature pēpi from this is to feed them breast milk.

 Long-term problems

-The more premature a baby is, the more likely they are to have long-term problems.
+The more premature a pēpi is, the more likely they are to have long-term problems.
 Some who are born close to term have no long-term problems at all, while others can have several problems.

 Getting help with a premature baby

 The neonatal unit staff are there to help you through this time.
-They can keep you informed about how your baby is being cared for and provide emotional support for you and your family.
+They can keep you informed about how your pēpi is being cared for and provide emotional support for you and your whānau (family).

 The Canterbury Neonatal Unit Trust Fund is a locally operated trust.
-It supports staff and families of all babies that go through the Christchurch Women’s Neonatal Unit.
+It supports staff and whānau of all pēpi that go through the Christchurch Women’s Neonatal Unit.

 HealthInfo recommends the following pages

 Written by HealthInfo clinical advisers.
-Last reviewed February 2022.
+Last reviewed November 2024.

 Sources